eightball270/CodingStudio-ComputerNetworkFundamentals/README.md

-# Coding Studio - Computer Network Fundamentalss
+# Coding Studio - Computer Network Fundamentals
 Lessons on Computer Network Fundamentals from **Coding Studio** that have been learned:
 1. Types of Network Topology
 2. Static IP Address and Ping (ICMP)